ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A.3  Intent based Networking with incident diagnosis task list

-In this document, incident-diagnosis RPC defined in in "ietf- incident" module can be used to identify probable causes; and an incident update notification can be triggered to report the diagnosis status if successful.
+In this document, incident-diagnosis RPC defined in in "ietf- incident" module can be used to identify probable root causes; and an incident update notification can be triggered to report the diagnosis status if successful.